-All shares of preferred stock shall be redeemed by the Company in either a lump sum or three equal annual installments any time after the Company receives notice from one of its two largest preferred stockholders after September 14, 2017.
-Each share of preferred stock shall be repurchased at its purchase price, as adjusted, plus all unpaid accruing dividends.
+All shares of preferred stock were to be redeemed by the Company in either a lump sum or three equal annual installments any time after the Company received notice from one of its two largest preferred stockholders after September 14, 2017.
+Each share of preferred stock would be repurchased at its purchase price, as adjusted, plus all unpaid accruing dividends.
 The Company recorded its convertible preferred stock at fair value on the dates of issuance, net of issuance costs.
-As the redemption event is outside the control of the Company, all shares of convertible preferred stock have been presented outside of permanent equity.
-The Company has elected to recognize changes in the redemption value immediately as they occur and adjust the carrying amount of the convertible preferred stock to equal the redemption value at the end of each reporting period.
+As the redemption event was outside the control of the Company, all shares of convertible preferred stock were presented outside of permanent equity.
+The Company elected to recognize changes in the redemption value immediately as they occurred and adjusted the carrying amount of the convertible preferred stock to equal the redemption value at the end of each reporting period.